ADA Service Animals

 During your visit: Farm animal behavior and area restrictions

 Service animals are not allowed in certain areas of the farm designated, “restricted areas,” due to farm animals and/or farm produce.
-The following map shows, in areas bordered by red, the areas where service animals are not allowed.
+The above map shows, in areas shaded in yellow where service animals are not allowed.

 • Service animals may not have any contact or enter any area that farm animals are housed or where they freely roam.
 This includes the "great lawn," which is surrounded by farm livestock animal pens/petting zoo on two sides and on the lawn itself where farm animals freely roam daily.
 Service dogs cause fear and stress to farm livestock, which are predominantly prey animals.
 Note there is a “quick-pass” route through this area, as shown with the dotted line.
 It’s necessary in the quick pass area to pass through as quickly as mobility allows.